Rayoj/TechWord/README.md

 Then, open `http://localhost:3000` in your browser.

-Conclusion
-This documentation provides a well-structured, developer-friendly reference for the TMDB API, improving accessibility, usability, and overall user experience.

 Demo
 You can view the live TMDB API documentation here:
 [Live Documentation](https://rayoco.mintlify.app/introduction)

+## Contributing
+If you’d like to contribute:

+Fork the repository
+Create a new branch (feature/your-feature-name)
+Make changes and commit
+Push your changes
+Submit a pull request

+Conclusion
+This documentation provides a well-structured, developer-friendly reference for the TMDB API, improving accessibility, usability, and overall user experience.